Biodiversity corridors

 Our landscape was once covered by a mosaic of different vegetation types such as swamps, grasslands, forests and heath.
 This mosaic supported many species of animal that moved, mated and dispersed throughout their territories and beyond.

 Disturbance such as clearing has left only isolated fragments of vegetation.
 Species unable to move across this changed landscape are vulnerable to local extinction.
-Local incidents of fire or disease can devastate populations existing in tiny native fragments, with species unable to recolonise the area as they once had.
+Local incidents of fire or disease can devastate populations existing in tiny native fragments, with species unable to re-colonise the area as they once had.
 Corridors can help species to repopulate an area following local disturbances, assisting the long-term survival of the species.

 How do we create a corridor?

 Ideally, areas of vegetation are retained between larger blocks of native forest to allow for animal movement.
 On a farm property, this could be along a creek line or boundary fence.
-Around 40m is a reasonable guide for corridor width, however wider corridors are more likely to be utilised by shyer species.
+Around 40m is a reasonable guide for corridor width, however wider corridors are more likely to be used by shyer species.

 Direct seeding can be used to quickly establish large areas of vegetation.
 Using local species of plants will ensure the seeding is successful in your local conditions, and will also help provide the food and other resources that wildlife need.
 Hand planting trees allows you to space them as they would be in native forest, so that trees grow quickly without competing against each other.